 When in the initial planning stages of a move, it can be very easy to fall into the trap of being overwhelmed by the sheer variety and options available.
 Unscrupulous suppliers may even attempt to take advantage of first-time movers or stressed out customers by trying to sell more products than the client really needs.
 Armed with the knowledge of what’s available and what is applicable to their specific move, business or home owners can be selective, yet still find the appropriate supplies.

-The number one place to start when making a list of packing and moving supplies is to determine the correct number and type of boxes needed.
+The best place to start when making a list of packing & moving supplies is to determine the correct number and type of boxes needed.
 Boxes range in size from very small to extremely large.
-Each box size has its own purpose.
-Small boxes are best used for small, yet dense or heavy objects like books, cans, tools, or small appliances.
+Each size has its own purpose.
+Small boxes are best for small, yet dense or heavy objects like books, cans, or small appliances.
 Medium boxes are for regular sized appliances, children’s toys or office supplies.
 Large boxes and extra-large boxes are ideal for light, yet bulky items such as bedding, pillows and stuffed animals.
-Specialty boxes are available as well for items such as mirrors, photos, clothing, dishes, glassware, electronics and files.
+Specialty boxes are available as well for items such as mirrors, clothing, dishes, glassware, electronics and files.

 To secure and seal each box, the right type of tape is necessary.
 Packing or shipping tape is best for sealing and reinforcing the boxes for the move.
 Masking tape can be used to label the boxes, as it is easy to write on and removes easily without damaging the boxes, should they be reused.
 Duct tape may be useful to have on hand as well.
 It is extremely sticky and leaves residue, but is extraordinarily strong, making it very useful for patching holes, or taping down and securing items during transit.